-Don’t leave it out.
-It determines the final size and texture along with developing the best flavor from the yeast.
+Please don’t leave it out.
+It determines the final size and texture, along with developing the best flavor from the yeast.

-Just to clarify: The first rise happened inside the bread machine on the DOUGH cycle after the kneading process.
+To clarify: The first rise happened inside the bread machine on the DOUGH cycle after the kneading process.
 (Your machine may say that there are two rises during the DOUGH cycle.
 Those two are equal to one rise that you would allow when making the bread by hand.)

 When you pull the dough out of the machine after the DOUGH cycle ends, you are taking control of the rest of the process.
 That means you will shape the loaf and let it rise one more time before baking.

 How do I set up my bread for the second rising time?

 Place the loaf pan or rolls in a warm place to rise.
-My favorite way to create a warm environment is to boil a cup of water in a microwave for 5 minutes.
-Leave it in there and place the covered dough next to it inside the closed and steamy microwave.
+My favorite way to create a cozy environment is to boil a cup of water in a microwave for 5 minutes.
+Leave the hot water in the oven and place the covered dough next to it inside the microwave.